 Special thanks to Brian Connelly of Connelly Electric for renewing his PLC membership!

-Congratulations to the Nebraska Chapter on reaching its 2023 NECAPAC goal!
+Congratulations to the North Louisiana Chapter for meeting their 2023 NECAPAC goal!